aplteam/Tester2/README.md

 These are functions that are not actually required in order to run test cases but can make a programmer's life significantly easier.

-These function are discussed in detail at [Managing test cases](#managing-test-cases).
+These functions are discussed in detail at [Managing test cases](#managing-test-cases).

 ## Examples